vobyjs/voby/README.md

 # Voby

-A high-performance vdom-less framework with fine-grained observable-based reactivity for building rich applications.
+A high-performance framework with fine-grained observable-based reactivity for building rich applications.

 ## Features

 This works similarly to [Solid](https://www.solidjs.com), but without the need for the Babel transform and with a different API.

-- **vdom-less**: there's no vdom overhead, the framework deals with raw DOM nodes directly.
+- **No VDOM**: there's no VDOM overhead, the framework deals with raw DOM nodes directly.
 - **No stale closures**: components are executed once, so you don't need to worry about stale closures.
 - **No dependencies arrays**: the framework is able to detect what depends on what else automatically, no need to specify dependencies manually.
 - **No diffing**: updates are fine grained, there's no reconciliation overhead, no props diffing, whenever an attribute/property/class/handler/etc. should be updated it's updated directly and immediately.
 - **No Babel**: there's no need to use Babel with this framework, it works with plain old JS (plus JSX if you are into that).
 As a consequence we have 0 transform function bugs, because we don't have a transform function.
-- **No server support**: for the time being this framework is laser focused on local-first rich applications, ~no server-related features are implemented: no hydration, no server components, no SSR, no suspense etc.
+- **No server support**: for the time being this framework is focused on local-first rich applications, ~no server-related features are implemented: no hydration, no server components, no SSR, no suspense etc.
 - **Observable-based**: observables are at the core of our reactivity system.
-The way it works is very different from a React-like system, it may be more challenging to learn, but the result is awesome.
+The way it works is very different from a React-like system, it may be more challenging to learn, but the effort is well worth it.
-- **Work in progress**: this is at best alpha software, I'm working on it because I need something with spectacular performance for [Notable](https://github.com/notable/notable), I'm allergic to third-party dependenceis, I'd like something with an API that resonates with me, and I wanted to deeply understand how the more solid [Solid](https://www.solidjs.com), which you should probably use instead, works.
+- **Work in progress**: this is at best alpha software, I'm working on it because I need something with great performance for [Notable](https://github.com/notable/notable), I'm allergic to third-party dependencies, I'd like something with an API that resonates with me, and I wanted to deeply understand how the more solid [Solid](https://www.solidjs.com), which you should probably use instead, works.

 ## Demo